Sign in

 Taught by Lauren E.

 Lauren loves Dinosaurs, Lincoln, running, and the Internet.
-A California native, she moved to New York in December and is excited at having constant access to the American Museum of Natural History and getting to spend time at Cooper Union, where Lincoln made one of his most famous campaign speeches.
-Her favorite dinosaur is the Chasmosaurus (the namesake of the blog, "Love in the Time of Chasmosaurs"), followed closely by the Nigersaurus and Rugops.
+A Ruby programmer by day, she got her start writing piles upon piles of SQL.
+Even though Ruby on Rails gives her a much prettier interface, she still prefers to write her SQL directly, to keep things speedy and neat.
+Outside of her programming life, her favorite dinosaur is the Chasmosaurus (the namesake of the blog, "Love in the Time of Chasmosaurs"), followed closely by the Nigersaurus and Rugops.
 Every year, she celebrates Lincoln's birthday with civil war food, a top hat, and a toast.
-When not talking about Lincoln or Dinosaurs, she is an enthusiastic lover of the Internet, and enjoys writing code, (literally) running around the city and playing chess.
+When not talking about Lincoln or Dinosaurs, she is an enthusiastic lover of the Internet, and enjoys (literally) running around the city and taking courses in anything and everything.

 Everybody remembers their favorite dinosaurs as children - T-Rex, Brontosaurus, Triceratops - but were these dinosaurs everything they told us they were in elementary school?
 Not quite.
 For starters, Brontosaurus never existed, there's quite a bit of controversy around Triceratops, and T-Rex probably didn't have teeth that stuck out over his bottom lip.